 Serious Side Effects

-If you feel any of the following side effects, get immediate medical attention:
+If you experience any of the following side effects, get immediate medical attention:

 - Unsteady gait when walking.